No-Bake Walnut Granola Bars

 Can I Replace the Walnuts with Other Nuts?

 Yes!
 I would recommend pecans or cashews for a similar texture.
-Almonds could work, but they are harder and will affect the texture.
+Almonds could work, but they are harder and will change the texture slightly.

 Can I Make These Granola Bars Nut-Free?